 - management accounts

 This list is not exhaustive and if you use any of the above you must make sure that the resulting calculation produces a result that is a true reflection of the use to which your input tax is put.
 The most common apportionment methods are output values and number of transactions, although some of the others can work in some circumstances.
 However they are more common as allocation methods between business sectors.
-Further guidance can be found in the HMRC PE Guidance, PE3000 - Partial Exemption Special Methods: Contents.
+Further guidance can be found in PE3000 - VAT Partial Exemption Guidance.

 6.7 Rounding in special methods